Christine Constantinople

 Carla graduated from Penn State University with a B.S. in Biology with a concentration in Neuroscience in 2013.
 She then earned her PhD in Neuroscience in 2019 in the labs of Joseph Buxbaum and Hala Harony-Nicolas at the Icahn School of Medicine at Mount Sinai, where she studied transcriptional and neuroanatomical alterations associated with attention deficits in a rat model of Fragile X syndrome.
 For her postdoc, she is studying sex differences in neural circuits involved in decision making and the impact of reproductive hormones.
 In addition to doing research, Carla is passionate about advocating for science and bringing neuroscience to local communities.

-Supported by an F32 award from the BRAIN Initiative and the Simons Foundation Society of Fellows.
+Supported by a K99/R00 award from the NIH, an F32 award from the BRAIN Initiative and the Simons Foundation Society of Fellows.

 David Hocker